 A summary of all expenses is included in the income statement as deductions from the total revenue.
 Revenue minus expenses equal the total net profit of a company for a given period.

 In the double-entry bookkeeping system, expenses are one of the five main groups where financial transactions are categorized.
 Other categories include the owner’s equity, assets, liabilities, and revenue.
 Expenses in double-entry bookkeeping are recorded as a debit to a specific expense account.
 A corresponding credit entry is made that will reduce an asset or increase a liability.

 The purchase of an asset such as land or equipment is not considered a simple expense but rather a capital expenditure.
 Assets are expensed throughout their useful life through depreciation and amortization.

 Expenses in Cash Accounting and Accrual Accounting

-Expenses are recorded in the books on the basis of the accounting system chosen by the business, either through accrual basis or cash basis.
+Expenses are recorded in the books on the basis of the accounting system chosen by the business, either through an accrual basis or a cash basis.
 Under the accrual method, the expense for the good or service is recorded when the legal obligation is complete; that is when the goods have been received or the service has been performed.

 Types of Expenses

 Expenses affect all financial accounting statements but exert the most impact on the income statement.
 They appear on the income statement under five major headings, as listed below: